gramjos/md_2_html/README.md

 ## Usage
 ```
-python Main.py FILE.md [output.html]
+python Main.py FILE.md
 ```

-If the output path is omitted, `FILE.html` is created next to the input.
-See `Pipeline_example.md` for an example and `test_md2html.py` for a basic test suite.
+_writes FILE.html to disk_

 ### Additional Information Embedded
-`markdown_to_html` now accepts a path to a home page, a list of site links and a list of directory links.
+`markdown_to_html` accepts a path to a home page, a list of site links and a list of directory links.
 These are appended to the generated HTML so the home page text is displayed and the links are clickable.